Top 7 Mobile Test Scenarios You Should Know

 Screen space is very valuable in a web application.
 Developers and business owners have to brainstorm about what they need to put, where they need to put and how important it is.

 Websites devoting their spaces to sections especially to download their mobile apps denotes how important mobile applications are for businesses.
 In January 2022, BBC reported that 1/3rd of people’s waking time, around 4.8 hours, is being spent on mobile applications.

 Another research supported this conclusion by providing data that depicts 90% of the total internet time of the users is spent on mobile apps.
 It’s not only about the time they were spending but also the money on it.
 People spent USD $170 billion through mobile applications only in 2021.

 All the research points towards the importance of a mobile app.
 Therefore, as a developer and a tester, it becomes a highly responsible job to test these mobile applications and deliver the best quality.
 One small glitch means a loss in revenue and reputation for the business.
 However, we understand that if you are in this profession, you probably know all the basic test cases, scenarios and the holes where bugs can be found.
-This post does not cover them.

 This post is about a few sections that need to be tested thoroughly as they are critical to the business.
 While the subsections will remain specific to the application, the following sections will help disclose corners that should not be avoided or ignored while testing a mobile application.

 - 1.1 1.
 Security Related Scenarios in Mobile Testing

 - 1.2 2.
 Performance Related Scenarios in Mobile Testing